timholy/AdmissionSuite.jl/docs/src/simulation.md

 ```
 suffices to record aggregate data for two programs, `"NS"` and `"CB"`, during the 2021 season (corresponding to a decision deadline of April 15, 2021).
 This records the target number of matriculants (`slots`), the total number of applications received, the date of the very first offers extended, and the date on which a decision was due.

-Valid choices for program names are listed in `AdmissionsSimulation.program_lookups`; internally the code always uses
+Valid choices for program names are listed in `Admit.program_lookups`; internally the code always uses
 the abbreviation, but it is possible to supply it in long form too.

 Detailed applicant records only need to include applicants to whom an offer of admission was extended.